 Getting to that point sometimes requires massaging the amount budgeted for non-essentials – things like cable TV, eating out, going to the movies, new pair of shoes – but that’s the tradeoff for ultimately reaching debt-free status.

-The counselors you’re speaking with should be certified at budgeting for all levels of income and expenses and be experienced at offering advice on ways to trim expenses so there is more income left at the end of every month.
+The counselors you’re speaking with are qualified to provide budgeting help for all levels of income and expenses and be experienced at offering advice on ways to trim expenses so there is more income left at the end of every month.

 Why a Debt Management Plan Helps